Payments / RailsCVU

 Dynamic CVU

-Section titled “Dynamic CVU”A dynamic CVU is allocated per payment attempt.
-When you create a payment attempt with type: CVU as the origin, the platform returns a unique CVU code for that specific transaction.
+Section titled “Dynamic CVU”A dynamic CVU is allocated per payment.
+You create a payment with type: CVU as the origin, capture it, and the platform returns a unique CVU code for that specific transaction.
 The payer transfers to that code and the topup auto-matches.

 Matching